getflywheel/local-components/src/components/icons/Icons-README.md

 ## 📝 Todo Improvements

+* remove old svgs when it's confirmed that they're no longer being used (src/svg/*)
 * break-up and componentize IconsStoriesAll
 * how to handle larger icons? scale for story? show scale %?
 * show icon dimensions in preview